-I came to MCG to study neurology and stroke after finishing my undergraduate medical education at the University Of Maryland School Of Medicine.
-I found here a professional home that I will never leave.
+I came to MCG to study neurology and stroke after finishing my undergraduate medical education at the University of Maryland School of Medicine.
+I found here a professional home and I have never left it.

 MCG is a dynamic and storied place that offers the best of many worlds.
 We have the 9th largest medical school class in the nation but still a very personal approach to medical education.
 While we recruit great educators, scientists and clinicians from all over, we tend to attract faculty who really do love to teach medical students; who understand that learning in reality is a two-way street and that we learn as you learn.